scherermichael-oss/action-has-permission/README.md

 # action-has-permission

-Action for checking user's permission to access repository
+Action for checking user's permission to access repository.

+It takes a required permission and checks if the user can acess the repository with at least the requested level of permissions.
+Its output can e.g. be used in conditions to contol the execution of subsequent steps of a job.

 ## Inputs

 ### `required-permission`

-**Required** The minimal user's permission required to access the repository.
+The minimal required permission.

-- Possible values: `"read"`, `"write"`, `"admin"`
+Possible values: `"read"`, `"write"`, `"admin"`

-- Default: `"write"`
+Default: `"write"`

 ## Outputs

 ### `has-permission`

+Possible values:

 - `"1"` if user has required permission, which evaluates to `true` in a GitHub Actions condition.
 - `""` otherwise, which evaluates to `false`.